psychemedia/storytelling-notes/twa-sisters-binnorie.md

 "No, sister, I'll reach you no hand of mine, for I am the heir to all your land.
 Shame on me if I touch the hand that has come 'twixt me and my own heart's love."

-"O sister, O sister, then reach me your glove!" she cried, as she floated further away, "and you shall have your William again ."
+"O sister, O sister, then reach me your glove!" she cried, as she floated further away, "and you shall have your William again."

 "Sink on," cried the cruel princess, "no hand or glove of mine you'll touch.
 Sweet William will be all mine when you are sunk beneath the bonny mill-stream of Binnorie."
 And she turned and went home to the king's castle.

 And the princess floated down the mill-stream, some times swimming and sometimes sinking, till she came near the mill.
 Now the miller's daughter was cooking that day,and needed water for her cooking.
 And as she went to draw it from the stream, she saw something floating towards the mill-dam, and she called out, "Father! father! draw your dam.
-There's something white - a merrymaid or a milk-white swan — coming down the stream ."
+There's something white - a merrymaid or a milk-white swan — coming down the stream."
 So the miller hastened to the dam and stopped the heavy cruel mill-wheels.
 And then they took out the princess and laid her on the bank.

 Fair and beautiful she looked as she lay there.
 In her golden hair were pearls and precious stones; you could not see her waist for her golden girdle, and the golden fringe of her white dress came down over her lily feet.